4423-mtg/Azorius.js/README.md

 # Azorius.js
-Game framework Magic: the Gathering based on Comprehensive Rules
+Effect processing framework of Magic: the Gathering based on Comprehensive Rules

 work in progress